filvaleriia/scaffold-based-metrics/molecular_generators_scripts/REINVENT/README.md

 ## 🛠️ Requirements

 Before running the generator, make sure to install all required dependencies and clone REINVENT from GitHub.
-You can find my environment listed in the requirements.txt file.

 ## 🧪 Workflow Overview